creative-tutorials/auth-tool/README.md

 > ## _🔔 Take note_

-If you watched the video, you'll notice that when I started creating new session login, it sent a response of 401 - Unauthenticated, this is because my session with the email address already exist on the memory address.
+If you watched the video, you'll notice that when I started creating new session login, it sent a response of 401 - Unauthorized, this is because my session with the email address already exist on the memory address.

 ## Features